Harsh-Dhameliya/Harsh-Dhameliya/README.md

 ---

 ## 📌 What I’m Looking For
-- Internship or part-time role in web development (preferably full-stack) where I can contribute and grow.
+- Full time job in web development (preferably full-stack) where I can contribute and grow.
 - Freelance web development projects—static websites, dynamic Django sites, React UIs.
 - Mentorship or collaboration opportunities to work on real-world applications.